jmcgover/vimrc-lang/README.md

 ## Goals
 - One `vim` configuration/something to rule them all that's easy to install on new machines
-  - Should I just `git clone`?
+  - Should I just `git clone` the entire thing?
   - Should I make this a plugin?
-Will it install the plugins I want?
+Will it recursively install the plugins I want?
+  - Can we just symlink?
   - How will this change for each platform?
 - Create copy-pastable segments for quick and dirty `vim` setups (e.g. _just_ a `vimrc`)
 - Gather all the `colorschemes`